QuantumFusion-network/spec/docs/ADR/0011_smart_contract_storage_list_purge.md

 ### Question 1:
 How the fee logic for the storing on chain items, and running operations on top of it?
-Answer on this: the PolkaDot logic respects an idea that everething is going to be fee'ed and every stored item should be deposited, see more at [2] and [3].
+Answer on this: the Polkadot logic respects an idea that everything is going to be fee'd and every stored item should be deposited, see more at [2] and [3].
 For instance:
 - Alice stores two contracts and two random value.
 - Means Alice has been spent (freezed) tokens, i.e. deposite, for storing these data [4][2].
 - To return deposit'ed tokens back: Alice would have to removed stored contracts and random values.